 Cytomegalovirus immune globulin Side Effects

-Some side effects of cytomegalovirus immune globulin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for cytomegalovirus immune globulin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to cytomegalovirus immune globulin: parenteral injection for iv infusion